What Is Full Spectrum LED Lighting?

 In general terms, at blue and red peaks, photosynthesis is maximal; which means plants absorb these lights as they grow.
 Based on the facts stated for full spectrum lights, it is possible to think that the perfect grow light has the same spectrum as natural sunlight.
 However, it is much more than this.

-Natural sunlight not only produces red and blue lights but also generates many orange, yellow and green lights.
+Natural sunlight not only produces red and blue lights but also generates many orange, yellow, and green lights.
 Studies have shown that although plants do not absorb green light (this is why plants are green), they need it for photosynthesis.
 As a general rule, light spectrums outside the red and blue wavelengths are the least used by plants for growth, like the red and blue wavelengths.
 An LED grow light is only as efficient as its ability to tune and adjust the wavelength needed for your plant.

-Grow Light Spectrum and Cannabis
+Grow Light Spectrum

-For instance, increasing the infrared wavelength can help to stimulate Cannabis flowering and stem growth.
+For instance, increasing the infrared wavelength can help to stimulate plant flowering and stem growth.
 This is what growers want.
 However, in minimal amounts, essential blue light can hinder uneven stem elongation and leaf shrinkage.

 LED Grow Light Spectrum Based on Types